The attendance target at Skegness Infant Academy is 97%.

 Parents/carers should contact us, in confidence, whenever a problem occurs that may affect their child’s attendance.
 Regular attendance means arriving on time for the start of the Academy day.
-It is the parent’s responsibility to ensure their child gets to the Academy on time.
+It is the parent/carers responsibility to ensure their child gets to the Academy on time.

 Parents of pupils who are regularly late will be contacted, so we can work together to rectify the situation.
 Where no improvement is made, the Education Welfare Service will be informed.

 POOR ATTENDANCE = POOR ATTAINMENT!

 Mrs Bryan, our Attendance Officer will help you with any enquiries.